 SUNY Oneonta's long history of teacher education continues through our commitment to preparing students for elementary and secondary teaching and school counseling careers.
-This commitment was validated in October 2000 when our Division of Education was awarded accreditation by the National Council of Teacher Education.
 Our programs are rigorous and result in exceptional professionals whom we are proud to have representing us in schools throughout New York State.

 Our faculty and staff work to deliver a program that maintains integrity to the beliefs and principles described in the Educational Professional Committed to Excellence conceptual framework model.
 Central to this model are three themes that define the knowledge, skills and dispositions necessary to become excellent teachers and school counselors.
 These themes are interwoven throughout our undergraduate and graduate programs.